L00187850/Prototype/README.md

-# Assignment 4 Overview
+# Network Switch Configuration Overview

-This repository contains configuration files for six network switches.
-Below is a brief overview of the setup:
+This document provides an overview of the configuration and functionality of the network switches in the provided files.
+The switches are part of a network infrastructure designed to support multiple VLANs, provide DHCP services, ensure network security, and facilitate communication between different network segments.

-## Switch Configurations
+## Switches Overview

 ### Switch1
 - **Hostname**: Switch1
-- **Description**: Acts as a core switch with multiple VLANs configured for different network segments.
-- **Key Features**:
+- **Functionality**:
-  - Multiple DHCP pools for VLANs 2-14 and 16.
+  - **DHCP Services**: Excludes specific IP addresses from the DHCP pool and defines DHCP pools for VLANs 2-16.
-  - OSPF routing for VLAN networks.
+  - **Spanning Tree Protocol (STP)**: Configured with Rapid PVST mode and a priority of 4096 for VLANs 1-4094.
-  - Port-channels configured for trunking with VLANs 2-14 and 16.
+  - **Port Channels**: Configured for trunking with VLANs 2-16 and native VLAN 999.
+Port channels are set up for connections to other switches (Switch2, Switch3, Switch4, FloorDistributer1A, and FloorDistributer1B).
+  - **VLAN Interfaces**: IP addresses are assigned to VLAN interfaces to act as gateways for end devices.
+  - **OSPF**: Configured for routing between VLANs.
+  - **SSH**: Enabled for secure remote access.

 ### Switch2
 - **Hostname**: Switch2
-- **Description**: A distribution switch with trunking enabled for VLANs 2-14 and 16.
-- **Key Features**:
+- **Functionality**:
+  - **Spanning Tree Protocol (STP)**: Configured with PVST mode and a priority of 8192 for VLANs 1-4094.
+  - **Port Channels**: Configured for trunking with VLANs 2-16 and native VLAN 999.
+Port channels are set up for connections to Switch1, Switch3, and Switch4.
+  - **VLAN Interface**: IP address assigned to VLAN16 for remote connectivity.
-  - Port-channels configured for trunking.
+  - **SSH**: Enabled for secure remote access.
-  - Spanning-tree mode set to PVST.

 ### Switch3
 - **Hostname**: Switch3
-- **Description**: Another distribution switch with similar trunking configurations.
-- **Key Features**:
+- **Functionality**:
+  - **Spanning Tree Protocol (STP)**: Configured with PVST mode and a priority of 12288 for VLANs 1-4094.
-  - Port-channels for trunking with VLANs 2-14 and 16.
+  - **Port Channels**: Configured for trunking with VLANs 2-16 and native VLAN 999.
+Port channels are set up for connections to Switch1, Switch2, and Switch4.
-  - Spanning-tree mode set to PVST.
+  - **VLAN Interface**: IP address assigned to VLAN16 for remote connectivity.
+  - **SSH**: Enabled for secure remote access.

 ### Switch4
 - **Hostname**: Switch4
-- **Description**: A distribution switch with trunking configurations.
-- **Key Features**:
+- **Functionality**:
+  - **Spanning Tree Protocol (STP)**: Configured with PVST mode and a priority of 16384 for VLANs 1-4094.
-  - Port-channels for trunking with VLANs 2-14 and 16.
+  - **Port Channels**: Configured for trunking with VLANs 2-16 and native VLAN 999.
+Port channels are set up for connections to Switch1, Switch2, and Switch3.
-  - Spanning-tree mode set to PVST.
+  - **VLAN Interface**: IP address assigned to VLAN16 for remote connectivity.
+  - **SSH**: Enabled for secure remote access.

 ### FloorDistributer1A
 - **Hostname**: FloorDistributer1A
-- **Description**: A floor distribution switch with access and trunk ports.
-- **Key Features**:
+- **Functionality**:
-  - Access ports for hosts, wireless APs, and technical clients.
+  - **Spanning Tree Protocol (STP)**: Configured with Rapid PVST mode and a priority of 32768 for VLANs 1-4094.
-  - Port-channels for trunking with VLANs 2-14 and 16.
+  - **Port Channels**: Configured for trunking with VLANs 2-16 and native VLAN 999.
+Port channels are set up for connections to Switch1 and FloorDistributer1B.
-  - Spanning-tree guard root enabled on access ports.
+  - **Access Ports**: Configured for specific VLANs (e.g., VLAN 3 for hosts, VLAN 6 for technical clients, VLAN 13 for wireless APs).
+  - **Port Security**: Implemented on certain ports to restrict access based on MAC addresses.
+  - **SSH**: Enabled for secure remote access.

 ### FloorDistributer1B
 - **Hostname**: FloorDistributer1B
-- **Description**: Another floor distribution switch with similar configurations.
-- **Key Features**:
+- **Functionality**:
-  - Access ports for hosts, infrastructure services, and technical clients.
+  - **Spanning Tree Protocol (STP)**: Configured with Rapid PVST mode and a priority of 32768 for VLANs 1-4094.
-  - Port-channels for trunking with VLANs 2-14 and 16.
+  - **Port Channels**: Configured for trunking with VLANs 2-16 and native VLAN 999.
+Port channels are set up for connections to Switch1 and FloorDistributer1A.
+  - **Access Ports**: Configured for specific VLANs (e.g., VLAN 3 for hosts, VLAN 6 for technical clients, VLAN 12 for security cameras).
-  - Port-security enabled on access ports.
+  - **Port Security**: Implemented on certain ports to restrict access based on MAC addresses.
+  - **SSH**: Enabled for secure remote access.

+## Common Features Across Switches
+- **VLAN Configuration**: All switches are configured to support multiple VLANs, with VLAN 999 as the native VLAN for trunk ports.
+- **Spanning Tree Protocol**: Each switch is configured with STP to prevent network loops, with varying priorities to ensure a stable network topology.
+- **Port Channels**: Used to aggregate bandwidth and provide redundancy between switches.
+- **SSH Access**: Enabled on all switches for secure remote management.
+- **Port Security**: Implemented on access ports to enhance network security by restricting access based on MAC addresses.

-## Summary
+## Conclusion
-This setup represents a typical enterprise network with core, distribution, and access layers.
-The core switch (Switch1) handles inter-VLAN routing and DHCP, while the distribution and floor switches manage access and trunking for various network segments.
-The image helps visualize the physical connections between these switches.
+The network switches are configured to provide a robust, secure, and scalable network infrastructure.
+Each switch has a specific role, whether it's acting as a core switch, distribution switch, or access switch, and they are all interconnected to ensure seamless communication across the network.
+The use of VLANs, STP, port channels, and port security ensures that the network is both efficient and secure.